per1234/esparto/api_cycle.md

 ***

 # userLoop
-Included for completeness to allow libraries that require a "keep alive" type function or a .handle() function that must be called frequently in the main loop of a "normal" sketch.
+Included for completeness to allow libraries that require a "keep alive" type function or a `handle()` function that must be called frequently in the main loop of a "normal" sketch.
 This "hook" is called as the final action of Esparto's main loop and thus is the only place where such library keeepalives can be called.

 _*DO NOT*_ put any other code inside this callback!

 _Typical reason for "hooking" into this lifecycle callback:_

-* allow more descriptive name for vocie commands than the default device name
+* Maintain keep-alive functions for 3rd-party libraries

 _Actions / responses required by your code:_ none, except to restrict itself solely to essential library loop handlers
 ```cpp